chartjs/Chart.js/docs/general/padding.md

 ## {x, y} object

-This is a shorthand for defining left/right and top/bottom to same values.
+This is a shorthand for defining left/right and top/bottom to the same values.

-For example, 10px left / right and 4px top / bottom padding on a Radial Linear Axis [tick backdropPadding](/axes/radial/linear.md#linear-radial-axis-specific-tick-options):
+For example, 10px left / right and 4px top / bottom padding on a Radial Linear Axis [tick backdropPadding](../axes/radial/linear.md#linear-radial-axis-specific-tick-options):

 ```javascript
 let chart = new Chart(ctx, {